neilstephens/opendatacon/README.md

 These core features are abstract by design, to allow for extension.
 Some extensions are included in opendatacon, the features of which will be covered in corresponding sections of this manual.

 The only real constraint to whether a particular data stream can be handled by opendatacon, is whether the data can be meaningfully 'wrapped' or translated to the internal data structure used by opendatacon.
 This is discussed further in the internal data structure section.
-Suffice to say that most SCADA data, irrespective of protocol, should not pose a problem due to the common nature of SCADA applications, and it's difficult to conceive of a data stream that couldn't be wrapped.
+Suffice to say that most SCADA data, irrespective of protocol, should not pose a problem due to the common nature of SCADA applications, and even arbitray binary data can be wrapped in the more general data types.

 ## Building and Installing